-Furthermore, bone has a touch of natural fat content and has a slight self-lubricating aspect for the strings, which will slide smoothly during tuning.
+Furthermore, bone contains a touch of natural fat content.
+This provides subtle self-lubrication for the strings, which will slide smoothly during tuning.

 Drawbacks of Bone Saddles

-So why do so many acoustic guitars come from the factory with plastic saddles?
-Let’s look at the drawbacks of bone saddles for manufacturers.
-First, bone saddles are often more expensive than plastic saddles are, and many beginning guitarists have not yet developed the ear to distinguish the tonal differences between a bone and plastic saddle or recognize that bone is typically preferred.
-As such, for a guitar manufacturer building beginner guitars, using bone saddles introduces an increased expense yet their customer base is unlikely to want to pay more for one.
+So why do so many beginner acoustic guitars come from the factory with plastic?
+Let’s look at the drawbacks of bone for manufacturers.
+First, guitar manufacturers will find bone more expensive than plastic.
+However, many beginning guitarists have not yet developed the ear to distinguish the tonal differences.
+Additionally, beginning guitarists may not know about the preference for bone among guitarists.
+As such, for a guitar manufacturer building beginner guitars, using bone introduces an increased expense that their customer base will unlikely pay more for.

-Another common reason that manufacturers might use plastic saddles instead of bone is for use with acoustic-electric guitars that use an under-saddle pickup.
-Lower quality bone saddles can have dead spots and do not properly transmit through to the undersaddle pickup.
-Higher quality bone saddles will rarely have such issues, but are much more expensive than plastic saddles and thus not cost-effective.
+Also, guitar manufacturers might use man-made material saddles for acoustic-electric guitars with an undersaddle pickup.
+Lower quality bone saddles can have dead spots that do not properly transmit to the undersaddle pickup.
+Higher quality bone saddles will rarely have such issues, but prove more expensive than plastic saddles, and thus not cost-effective for guitar manufacturers.

-Unbleached bone saddle is a slightly harder material and will produce a different tone from that of bleached bone.
+You will find unbleached bone a slightly harder material than bleached.
+It produces a subtly different tone as well.
 Many guitarists prefer the tone of unbleached bone as it will produce a slightly fuller tone than bleached bone does.
-Unbleached bone has a yellowish-brown color that is inconsistent not only from saddle to saddle, but within an individual saddle as well.
-Unbleached bone is often used for older guitars as it is a similar color to aged bone.
+Unbleached bone has a yellowish-brown color that is inconsistent not only from saddle to saddle, but often within an individual saddle as well.
+Guitarists often choose unbleached bone for older guitars as it has a similar color to that of aged bone.